JacobKnox/Personal-Discord-Bot/README.md

 ### !pnwiron \[nation_id\]
 Calculates the iron production, usage, and net revenue for a nation
 - nation_id: The nation whose iron information is to be calculated
+### !pnwoil \[nation_id\]
+Calculates the oil production, usage, and net revenue for a nation
+- nation_id: The nation whose oil information is to be calculated